eliaskosunen/scnlib/docs/pages/mainpage.md

 For version 2.0.3, see https://scnlib.dev/v2.0.3/.

 An introductory guide to the library can be found at \ref guide "Guide".
+Answers to frequently asked questions are listed at \ref faq "FAQ".

 The API documentation is organized into modules, that can be found under Modules, behind the link at the top of the page.
 It can be searched directly using the search function in the navbar, or by pressing the TAB key.